sasha-who/sasha-who/README.md

 ## 👩🏻‍💻 About Me

-Hey there :hugs: I’m a Back End Developer living in Tbilisi, Georgia.
+Hi there :hugs: I’m a Back End Developer living in Tbilisi, Georgia.

 - Currently working at [HTML Academy](https://htmlacademy.org/), an amazing EdTech company.
 - Love to solve code challenges and track my progress.